dazmashaly/deep-learning-for-computer-vision-with-python-starter-bundle/README.md

  chapter 7:-
- in this chapter we start building the pyimagesearch library which we will be using alot throw all 3 books so i advice adding it to the python packages path.
+ in this chapter we start building the pyimagesearch library which we will be using alot throw all 3 books so i advise adding it to the python packages path.

 #----------